Culture and Scaling

 Communication Gaps

-Cross-Team Rituals & Documentation Practices
+Cross-Team Rituals and Documentation Practices

-Schedules syncs, shared docs, open forums
+Scheduled syncs, shared docs, open forums

 Loss of Agility